dagmarkramer/push_swap/README.txt

 to do so I had a few operations at my disposal

+when running the program it will print all operations needed to sort the stack

 I chose for implementing the radix sorting algorithm for which I used bitwise operations